Architecture of Turkey: 1980s and 1990s

 Until the 1980s, the government sector was the leading client when it came to architecture and construction.
 However, the liberalization of the economy paved the way for the private sector to become the leading influence.
 Notable architects from this period include Behruz Çinici, Merih Karaaslan, Sevinç Hadi, Şandor Hadi, Ersen Gürsel, Mehmet Çubuk, Doğan Tekeli, Sami Sisa, Emre Arolat, Murat Tabanlıoğlu, Melkan Tabanlıoğlu, Hüsrev Tayla, Doğan Hasol, Atilla Yücel, Sema Soygeniş, Murat Soygeniş and Kaya Arıkoğlu, among others.

 21st century

 A view of Maslak business district in Istanbul, 2007.
 Istanbul's skyline has changed significantly since the 1990s.

 When architects and structural engineers collaborate they can design buildings which are more sustainable.

+Notable contemporary architects who were activ in Turkey include Renzo Piano, who designed the Istanbul Museum of Modern Art, and Kengo Kuma, who designed the Odunpazarı Modern Arts Museum in Eskişehir.